Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Chronic Inflammation

 Chronic inflammation is the underlying root cause of most chronic health issues, including erectile dysfunction.
 When it comes to erectile dysfunction, it’s important to mention cardiovascular inflammation.
-Since erections depend on a healthy blood flow, erectile dysfunction may be an early sign of cardiovascular inflammation and cardiovascular health issues.
+Since erections depend on healthy blood flow, erectile dysfunction may be an early sign of cardiovascular inflammation and cardiovascular health issues.

-A 2006 study published in the European Heart Journal has found that inflammation is a major issue in those with erectile dysfunction (8).
+A 2006 study published in the European Heart Journal found that inflammation is a major issue in those with erectile dysfunction (8).
 This seems to hold true for those with and without coronary artery disease.

 A 2013 systematic review has also found a link between erectile dysfunction, cardiovascular inflammation, and cardiovascular disease (9).
 It’s not surprising that according to a 2020 review published in Current Pharmaceutical Design, addressing underlying inflammation is a critical part of addressing erectile dysfunction (10).